alaedine07/jekyll-theme-chirpy/_posts/2021-03-30-linux-direc.md

 same as definition of /bin but the binaries can only be used by root user or a high privilege user(sysadmin) we can find programs heres like for system maintenance purpose.

+# /usr/share - shared data

+It contains all the shared data used by the programs from /usr/bin, All default configuration files, themes, icons, wallpapers, sound files are stored here, one more folder I would like to mention here is the /usr/share/doc folder, where you can find the documentation files for programs installed on your system.

 # /lib - Essential Shared Libraries

 shared libraries used by the binaries when compiling. we can find the famous libc here, I already made a post about libraries